kay-rey/goobie-bot/README.md

 ## 🌟 What is Goobie-Bot?

 Goobie-Bot is a powerful Discord bot that brings real-time sports statistics and game information directly to your Discord server!
-Currently focused on **LA Galaxy** soccer matches, with plans to expand to other LA-based teams like the **Lakers**, **Dodgers**, **Rams**, and **Kings**.
+Currently supporting **LA Galaxy** soccer, **Lakers** basketball, **Dodgers** baseball, and **Rams** football, with plans to expand to other LA-based teams like the **Kings**.
 Designed to scale for any team or sport.

 ### ✨ Features

-- 🏆 **Real-time Game Data** - Get upcoming LA Galaxy matches with detailed information
+- 🏆 **Real-time Game Data** - Get upcoming matches for LA Galaxy, Lakers, Dodgers, and Rams
 - 🎨 **Rich Embeds** - Beautiful Discord embeds with team logos, stadium images, and match details
 - ⚡ **Lightning Fast** - Optimized API calls and caching for instant responses
 - 🐳 **Docker Ready** - Containerized for easy deployment on any platform